Back to iRobot Guides

 1

-Clean Camera and Sensors
+Clean the Front Camera and Obstacle Sensors

 WHOOSH!
 Pro 16.9 fl oz Refillable TV Screen Cleaner & Microfiber Cloth - Streak-Free Cleaner for Flat Screens, OLED, LCD, Smart TV, Monitors - Non-Toxic, Odorless - Electronics Cleaning Kit